Tiger still on the loose near Paris

 “The footprints are real and they were not made by a man.

-These prints and photos leave no room for doubt.
+These fingerprints and photos, leave no room for doubt.

 ” Police were also using thermal cameras in a bid to find the big cat, estimated to weigh around 70 kilogrammes (155 pounds), according to the town’s mayor Christian Robache.